 - What Feat of Strength Should You Try First?

 This entry was posted on Sunday, July 10th, 2011 at 12:05 pm and is filed under feats, feats of strength, how to improve grip strength, old strongman feats of strength, strongman feats, tearing cards.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.